Ceci-Aguilera/truck_signs_api/readme.md

 ## API INFO:
 ### Urls:
 - url: http://domainName

     - On GET Request:

-      Returns a json file that contains an array of all trucks.
+      The API returns a json file that contains an array of all trucks.
 The truck model that is sent to the frontend App has only two propieties:
         - 'single_image' => contains the absolute url of the truck image to be displayed.
         - 'pk' => the unique pk of each truck